google/travel-impact-model/README.md

 ## Changelog

+### 1.8.0

+Adding Well-to-Tank (WTT) and Tank-to-Wake (TTW) emissions break-downs to all flight emissions.
+Updating the jet fuel combustion to CO<sub>2</sub> conversion factor from the minimum value of 3.1672 to the value of 3.1894 (using Lower Heating Value from ISO 14083 and CORSIA Carbon Intensity value), and using the CORSIA Life Cycle Assessment methodology to implement a WTT CO<sub>2</sub>e emissions factor 0.6465.
+Reference: [ISO](https://www.iso.org/standard/78864.html), [CORSIA](https://www.icao.int/environmental-protection/CORSIA/Documents/CORSIA_Eligible_Fuels/CORSIA_Supporting_Document_CORSIA%20Eligible%20Fuels_LCA_Methodology_V5.pdf).

 ### 1.7.0

 Updating the jet fuel combustion to CO<sub>2</sub> conversion factor from 3.15 based on the EEA methodology to 3.1672 to align with the [CORSIA methodology’s](https://www.icao.int/environmental-protection/CORSIA/Documents/CORSIA_Eligible_Fuels/CORSIA_Supporting_Document_CORSIA%20Eligible%20Fuels_LCA_Methodology_V5.pdf) recommended factor.